splunk/splunk-connect-for-syslog/docs/configuration.md

 naming pattern ``${YEAR}/${MONTH}/${DAY}/${fields.sc4s_vendor_product}_${YEAR}${MONTH}${DAY}${HOUR}${MIN}.log"``.
 This pattern will create one file per "vendor_product" per minute with records formatted using syslog-ng's EWMM template.

+**WARNING POTENTIAL OUTAGE CAUSING CONSEQUENCE**

+SC4S does not prune files created.
+The administrator must provide means to prune files or move to an archival system to avoid out of free space failures.

 | Variable | Values        | Description |
 |----------|---------------|-------------|